Financial Fraud Whistleblower Provisions Firrea Allow Individuals To Recover

-The federal government’s success with the federal False Claims Act caused Congress to enact other whistleblower fraud statutes with bounty provisions – one prominent example are the whistleblower provisions of FIRREA.
+The federal government’s success with the federal False Claims Act caused Congress to create other fraud statutes with incentives for whistleblowers.
+One prominent example are the financial and banking fraud laws known as FIRREA and FIAFEA and those statutes’ whistleblower provisions.

 The Financial Institutions Reform, Recovery, and Enforcement Act of 1989 (“FIRREA”), 12 U.S.C. §1833a et seq., and the Financial Institutions Anti-Fraud Enforcement Act of 1990 (“FIAFEA”), 12 U.S.C. §4201 et seq., are actually old laws.
 Both were enacted in the wake of the savings and loan crisis of the late 1980s and, despite the presence of whistleblower provisions, the laws didn’t actually start to generate much interest until the financial crisis of 2008.